Stevenson is the 301st former Northwoods League player to debut in MLB

 Prior to his call-up to the Athletics, Stevenson had played in 73 games between Durham and Las Vegas.
 He was hitting .275 with five home runs and 15 stolen bases.
 In his Major League debut against the Angels, Stevenson started the game in centerfield and went 1 for 3 at the plate with a run scored.

+The Duluth Huskies are a member of the finest developmental league for elite college baseball players, the Northwoods League.
 The Northwoods League is the proven leader in the development of elite college baseball players.
-Now in its’ 29th season, the Northwoods League is the largest organized baseball league in the world with 22 teams, drawing significantly more fans, in a friendly ballpark experience, than any league of its kind.
-A valuable training ground for coaches, umpires and front office staff, over 300 Northwoods League players have advanced to Major League Baseball, including three-time All-Star and 2016 Roberto Clemente Award winner Curtis Granderson, three-time Cy Young Award winner and World Series Champion Max Scherzer (NYM), two-time World Series Champions Ben Zobrist and Brandon Crawford (SFG) and World Series Champion Chris Sale (BOS).
+Having completed its’ 28th season, the Northwoods League is the largest organized baseball league in the world with 22 teams, drawing significantly more fans, in a friendly ballpark experience, than any league of its kind.
+A valuable training ground for coaches, umpires, and front office staff, over 280 Northwoods League players have advanced to Major League Baseball, including three-time All-Star and 2016 Roberto Clemente Award winner Curtis Granderson, three-time Cy Young Award winner and World Series Champion Max Scherzer (NYM), two-time World Series Champions Ben Zobrist and Brandon Crawford (SFG) and World Series Champion Chris Sale (BOS).
 As well as 2019 Rookie of the Year and 2019/2021 Home Run Derby Champion Pete Alonso (NYM) and 2021 All-Star, MLB Gold Glove winner and 2019 Second Team All-MLB shortstop Marcus Semien (TEX).
-All league games are viewable live via the Northwoods League website at watchnwl.com and on ESPN+.
-For more information, visit www.northwoodsleague.com or download the Northwoods League Mobile App on the Apple App Store or on Google Play.
+All league games are viewable live via the Northwoods League website.
+League games are viewable live at watchnwl.com.
+For more information, visit www.duluthhuskies.com or download the new Northwoods League Mobile App on the Apple App Store or on Google Play and set the Huskies as your favorite team.